Blog /Strategy

 The enterprise loyalty review collection problem

 Punchh, Paytronix, and Toast Loyalty all sell loyalty software.
 None of them solve the review collection problem.
-Their flows assume the guest already left a review somewhere — they just track and reward repeat purchases.
+Their flows assume the guest already left a review somewhere.
 But for an independent restaurant, the review pipeline is the marketing channel that drives new guest acquisition.

 Frictionless QR loyalty bundles both: the loyalty program is also the review collector.
 The same flow that captures the email also asks for the Google review at peak satisfaction.
 The result: